NeoCharmy/sonic-2020/readme.md

 ## why did I do this?

-so no one will have to download 1GB for flash point to play this, & of course, it's playable on any device since it's a web game, & most importantly, I couldn't find A SINGLE VIDEO OF THIS DEMO IN YOUTUBE
+so no one will have to download 1GB for flash point to play this, & of course, it's playable on any device since it's a web game, & also it's becoming a lost media now man, I couldn't find a sing;e video about thin on youtube

 RIP sonic & mario olympic series...or...mario & sonic